 We have set this site up so that if you are using a modern browser, when you print a page the printout will not include the menus or sidebars.
 If the page title and address don't appear on your printout, you can set your browser to add them.
 This is usually done by choosing 'Page Setup' from the 'File' menu, or you can check your browser's 'Help' menu to find out how to do this.

 We have made every effort to make this site usable for as many different web browsers as possible.
 Unfortunately, older browsers are not able to take advantage of current technology, and so the site does not look as 'designed' as it does in modern browsers, although all the information should be accessible.
 We would encourage all users, if at all possible, to update their browser to the latest version - not only for this site, but to enhance your use of the web in general.
 Latest versions of commonly used browsers may be downloaded from:

-Note: This site is not supported by Internet Explorer 6 and 7.
+Note: This site is not supported by Internet Explorer 10 and below.
 Upgrade your Internet Explorer browser

 - Mac: Safari, Google Chrome, Firefox and Opera

 All the style sheets on the site are CSS validated and conform to W3C recommendations.